Perikliscode/Afoi/README.md

  the cancer risk factors are ready to be given in the program, in a form and it requires no research for the user.

- AI makes a response based on the information the user put, which includes an approximate concern for cancer about the user, advice on how to lower the risk of cancer and it combines the last doctor appointment of the user and the doctor visit standards to suggest when his next appointment should be.
+ AI makes a response based on the information the user input, which includes an approximate concern for cancer about the user, advice on how to lower the risk of cancer and it combines the last doctor appointment of the user and the doctor visit standards to suggest when his next appointment should be.
 In the end it